Last Updated on August 7, 2022 by Max

 TURP is carried out with a resectoscope, which is a tube with a camera, light, and a wire loop to cut the prostate tissue.
-At TURP no cuts of the skin are made, the resectoscope gets to the prostate along the urethra.
+At TURP, no cuts to the skin are made; the resectoscope gets to the prostate along the urethra.
 The prostate tissue cutting is performed by electrocautery or sharp dissection.
 TURP takes about 90 minutes and is done under local or general anesthetic.
 Men who have had TURP usually stay in the hospital for two to seven days and use a special tube to remove pee from the bladder.
 How long he will stay off work depends on the kind of his job; he needs to stay away from strenuous work for a few weeks.
 The procedure might have to be repeated after a while.

 Advantages of the TURP.

 TURP is a well-elaborated technique with predictable outcomes and is considered a golden standard to relieve the symptoms of LUTS related to BPH.
 Therefore, knowing which outcomes this golden standard provides to the patients is good.
 In an analysis of 20 randomized controlled studies published between 2005 and 2009 and a maximum follow–up of 5 years, TURP resulted in:

 - improvement of the maximum urinary flow rate, Qmax (162%),